raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 This distinction is important.
 If we have an iterator, we can't restart it at the beginning whenever we like.
 That's not how iterators work: They statefully progress from beginning to end, you can't restart them or move backwards.

 So the generators we wrote above only work because we can invoke `fibonacci()` and make new iterators whenever we want.
-If we tried to use a similar pattern with an iterable, it would break, becasue we can't use an iterator twice.
+If we tried to use a similar pattern with an iterable, it would break, because we can't use an iterator twice.

 One approach is to rethink the way iterators work.
 As supplied, they operate on one value at a time.
 Fine.
 But what if they operated on more than one element at a time, in slices of a particular length?